tlourey/tlourey.github.io/pages/linux-commands.md

 `sudo adduser XXX sshlogin`: add other users group\
 `sudo adduser XXX sudo`: if user also needs sudo\
 `sudo useradd -m -G sshlogin,sudo XXX -s /bin/bash`: sets a users shell, shouldn't be needed much these days\
-`sudo passwd XXX`: if you need to change user's password
+`sudo passwd XXX`: if you need to change user's password\
+`sudo deluser XXX`: deletes a user, not their home folder.
+See this [note](https://documentation.ubuntu.com/server/how-to/security/user-management/#delete-a-user) about deleting home folders

 > [!NOTE] useradd vs adduser
 > `useradd` is a low level utility for adding users.
 On Debian, administrators should usually use [`adduser`(8)](https://manpages.ubuntu.com/manpages/latest/man8/adduser.8.html) instead.